Mound View Park & Campground

 Campground Graphic Updated April 2022

-Check in is Noon, Check out is Noon.
+Check in for each site is Noon, Check out is Noon.

 Occupants are limited to a maximum of six campers per site.
 Groups larger than six must book multiple sites.
 Park is closed to non-campers between 10:30 p.m. and 5:00 a.m.
 All visitors must leave the park by 10:30 p.m.